-Torkeisha was enrolled in the WIOA program in January of 2019.
-Upon enrollment in the WIOA program, she worked closely with the Talent Development Specialist (TDS) to identify any potential obstacles, prioritize needs and develop a way to move forward.
-Torkeisha completed the WIN testing and obtained a silver score, completed 3 ResCare Academy Courses and her Scholarship Application.
-She was enrolled for the CDL program in June at the Truck Driver Institute.
+Donald was determined eligible as a Dislocated Worker under the Workforce Innovation Opportunity Act and was enrolled in the program.
+Upon enrollment in the WIOA program, Donald worked closely with the Talent Development Specialist (TDS) to identify barriers, prioritize needs and plan out a way to move forward.
+Donald completed the WIN testing and obtained a Silver score, completed 3 The Academy Courses and a Scholarship Application.
+Donald was enrolled for the CDL program on January at the Truck Driver Institute.

 Donald successfully completed CDL training at Truck Driver Institute (TDI) in February and obtained a CDL certification.
 Donald accepted a full time position at Eastern Industrial Supply in Spartanburg, SC as a delivery truck driver in March!
 Congratulations Donald!

 Ashley visited the SC Works Office in Greenville in late November 2019.
 He had been working for a company that was no longer attracting new clients and as a result, became one of fifty people laid off in a staff reduction.
 “It was very difficult being laid off, as I had been working for more than 35 years.”
 Ashley chose the WIOA program so he could work towards a certification and try not to dwell on his current work status.